sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

         style="width: 500px; height: inherit;"
         />
     </a>
     <small>Figure 1.
-The feedback loop policy makers need pass through technology</small>
+The feedback loop policy-makers need pass through technology</small>
 </div>

-We want to look at this relationship with technology closer, and how things have changed in the last few years that presents new opportunities for us (hint: [we'll be talking Cloud and DevOps](https://youtu.be/2BM0xYfcexY?t=584)).
+We want to look at this relationship with technology closer, and how things have changed in the last few years that present new opportunities for us (hint: [we'll be talking Cloud and DevOps](https://youtu.be/2BM0xYfcexY?t=584)).

 ## How Are We Managing Technology Investments

 Using technology is a risky and costly investment.

-**CFOs** look at the [TB Policy on Planning and Management of Investments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32593) to establish investment management governance "_to ensure that these activities provide value for money and demonstrate sound stewardship in program delivery_".
+**CFOs** look at the [TB Policy on Planning and Management of Investments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32593) to establish investment management governance "_to ensure that these activities provide value for money and demonstrate sound stewardship in program delivery_."
-The Policy's associated [Directive on the Management of Projects and Programmes](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32594) is where we find the notorious project gating process "_so that the expected benefits and results are realized for Canadians_".
+The Policy's associated [Directive on the Management of Projects and Programmes](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32594) is where we find the notorious project gating process "_so that the expected benefits and results are realized for Canadians_."

 We narrow the goals of these financial policy instruments to two main ones: